SR Leader class: Operational assessment

 After the problems during the trials in 1950, in November of that year 36001 and the four other Leader locomotives then in various stages of assembly were all cut up for scrap.
 Only the numberplates of No. 36001 and No. 36002 are known to exist.
 The numberplate for No. 36001 is in the National Railway Museum; a locomotive builder's plate intended for the locomotive, but never fitted in service, was auctioned for £1050 in 2008.
-The Leader was a bold attempt at pushing back the boundaries of contemporary steam locomotive design and, if successful, may have prolonged the life of steam on British Railways.
+The Leader was a bold attempt at pushing back the boundaries of contemporary steam locomotive design and, if successful, might have prolonged the life of steam on British Railways.